Nashville Divorce Attorney Who Can Protect Your Interests

 When there are significant marital assets invested in stocks, pensions and retirements accounts, dividing them during a divorce requires representation from a lawyer who has financial and accounting knowledge.
 With her background in accounting, attorney Lisa Millican Ewing can determine how to divide these complex assets while considering the future tax implications.

 If you have questions about how to divide pension and retirement savings during a divorce, contact Ewing Law Office LLC.
 We have the divorce and financial experience you need to protect your interests.
 When necessary, we will work with financial experts; however, attorney Ewing has the financial knowledge to handle many issues in-house.
-Please call our Nashville office at (615) 800-3720 or contact us online to schedule a free 30-minute initial consultation.
+Please call our Nashville office at (615) 800-3720 or contact us online to schedule a no obligation initial consultation.

 How Much Can You Keep?

 When a couple divorces, the marital property division will include assets invested in: